- S/4HANA was massively exaggerated in terms of maturity by SAP.

 Ding Ding Ding!

 Uwe Grigoleit wins our coveted Golden Pinocchio award virtually every time he completes a sentence.
-He wins yet another one for his inverted and false explanation of how SAP is moving to “machine to machine communication.”
-If Uwe’s total compensation is tallied for one year, and the number of lies he tells is divided into this value, we could approximate what SAP pays Uwe per lie.
-Unfortunately, his everyday lies can’t be tracked.
+He wins yet another one for his inverted and false explanation of how SAP moves to “machine-to-machine communication.”

 John Appleby Enters the Funhouse

-Next up is John Appleby, who ComputerWeekly or TechTarget does not explain has a long history of making inaccurate statements about SAP, and whose incentives are to sell S/4HANA and HANA business.
+Next up is John Appleby, who ComputerWeekly or TechTarget does not explain, has a long history of making inaccurate SAP statements.
+Its incentives are to sell S/4HANA and HANA businesses.
 Yet ComputerWeekly or TechTarget provides no inkling to the reader of John Appleby’s background and history.

 “In some cases, [you have to] wait 18 months and do a ‘big bang’ implementation, and in other cases [you can] start now, so we can phase the program.
 Every customer we’re working with is planning that journey to S/4HANA,” said Jon Appleby, global head of SAP HANA for Bluefin Solutions.